earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation07-apply-functions-r.md

 * Use the `lapply()` function in `R` to automate your code.

-## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need
+## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 You will need a computer with internet access to complete this lesson.

 </div>

-In the previous lessons, we learned how to use for loops to perform tasks that you want to implement over and over - for example on a set of files.
+In the previous lessons, you learned how to use for loops to perform tasks that you want to implement over and over - for example on a set of files.
 For loops are a good start to automating your code.
 However if you want to scale this automation to process more and / or larger files, the `R` `apply` family of functions are useful to know about.

-Apply functions perform a task over and over - on a list, vector, etc. So, for example you can use the lapply function (list apply) on the list of file names that you generate when using `list.files()`.
+`apply` functions perform a task over and over - on a list, vector, etc. So, for example you can use the `lapply` function (list apply) on the list of file names that you generate when using `list.files()`.

-## Why use apply vs for loops
+## Why Use Apply vs For Loops

-There are several good reasons to use the apply family of functions.
+There are several good reasons to use the `apply` family of functions.

 **1. They make your code more expressive and in turn easier to read:**

-Here's what the master, Hadley Wikham has to say about expressive code and the apply
+Here's what the master, Hadley Wikham has to say about expressive code and the `apply` family:

 > The point of the apply (and plyr) family of functions is not speed, but expressiveness.
 They also tend to prevent bugs because they eliminate the book keeping code needed with loops.
 >